 When they lay eggs, it is almost always just two.
 (Singletons are rare, as are bigger clutches.)
 Incubation takes just two weeks.
 This is what you should do when you find a bird nest.

 Males and females work together to feed their new babies something called “crop milk” or “pigeon milk” for the first few days of their life.
 Rich in protein and fat, it resembles cottage cheese, is secreted by the adults’ crop lining, and is regurgitated to the little ones.
 Weaning is fast, though—by the fourth day of life, the diet starts to segue to seeds, and by two weeks, the youngsters are nearly fledged.
 Discover more of the best bird dads.

 Mourning doves are considered closely related to the late, lamented passenger pigeons.

 Doves are Hunted

 These doves are still hunted in many areas.
 However, I haven’t read any concerns about population decline.
-Psst—here’s how to take bird photos like a pro.
+Psst—here’s the 10 types of bird feeders you need in your backyard.